DIARY-Top Economic Events to May 1

 NEW YORK - Federal Reserve Board Governor Christopher Waller and Federal Reserve Bank of Dallas President Lorie Logan participate in panel, "2024 report, Quantitative Tightening around the Globe: What Have We Learned?" before the 2024 U.S. Monetary Policy Forum hosted by the Chicago Booth School of Business.
 1515 GMT.
 STANFORD, Calif. - Federal Reserve Board Governor Adriana Kugler speaks on "Pursuing the Dual Mandate" before the 2024 Stanford Institute for Economic Policy Research (SIEPR) Economic Summit.
 2030 GMT.

-WELLINGTON - Governor Orr to speak at Business Canterbury two after the monetary policy decision.- 0000 GMT.
+WELLINGTON - The Reserve Bank of New Zealand (RBNZ) Governor Adrian Orr to speak at Business Canterbury - Reserve Bank Lunch 2024 - 0000 GMT.

-NEW YORK - Federal Reserve Bank of New York President John Williams participates in moderated discussion before hybrid Citizens Budget Commission 92nd Annual Gala - 0110 GMT.

 CARDIFF, United Kingdom - Bank of England Chief Economist Huw Pill gives lecture at Cardiff University Business School - 1400 GMT